arapulido/katacoda-scenarios/autoscaling-k8s/step6_1.md

-Before we enable DatadogMetrics in our cluster agent deployment, we need to create the CRD objects in our Kubernetes API.
+Before we enable DatadogMetrics in our cluster agent deployment, we need to create the [Custom Resource Definition](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) (CRD) in our Kubernetes API.
 Deploy the DatadogMetrics CRD by applying the `datadog/datadogmetrics_crd.yaml` manifest: `kubectl apply -f datadog/datadogmetrics_crd.yaml`{{execute}}

-Now, we will need to edit the Cluster Agent manifest to enable working with DatadogMetrics objects.
+Now, we will need to edit the Cluster Agent manifest to enable it to work with DatadogMetrics objects.
 Open the file called `datadog/datadog-cluster-agent.yaml`{{open}} with the editor and find the following section:

 ```
 - name: DD_EXTERNAL_METRICS_PROVIDER_USE_DATADOGMETRIC_CRD